-By repeatedly sampling $N_{\text{circuits}}M_0$ executions from the $\{(\text{LEP},\text{logical error})\}$ distribution at a $60\%$ discard fraction, we estimate that the 95\% confidence interval for the effective LER is $[0.59\%, R_\text{targ}]$, thus very likely achieving the target LER or below, at the cost of $21\%$ total spacetime increase.
-The latter is calculated in \cref{sec:d_infl_res}, which explains the influence of the code distance on the qubit number and execution duration.
+By repeatedly sampling $N_{\text{executions}}$ times from the emulated experiment distribution used in~\cref{sec:distance_11_surface_code} at a $60\%$ discard fraction, we estimate that the 95\% confidence interval for the effective LER is $[0.59\%, R_\text{targ}]$, thus achieving the target LER or better, at a $21\%$ increase in spacetime volume (calculated in \cref{sec:d_infl_res}).

 For this algorithm, it may be more useful to analyse the MSPE instead of the effective LER.
-Using the data shown in \cref{fig:MLE_abort}, we find that the target MSPE ($0.376\times10^{-2}$) is achieved by the pure-abort strategy with a similar discard fraction as reported above: $60\%-64\%$.
+Using the data shown in \cref{fig:MLE_abort}, we find that the target MSPE ($0.376\times10^{-2}$) is achieved by the pure-abort strategy with a similar discard fraction as reported above: $60\%$.
 MLE does not give a significant improvement in these cases due to the large Bernoulli variance of $100$ shots.
-However, in contexts where the bias is more important than the variance, then MLE could achieve the target absolute mean bias ($0.633\times10^{-2}$) without any time overhead, as shown in \cref{fig:MLE_abort_abs_bias}.
+However, in contexts where the bias is more important than the variance, MLE could achieve the target without any time overhead, as discussed in \cref{sec:dcs_qem_performance_metrics}.

-To summarise, by exploring the Hubbard model application in a scaled-down form which allows us to apply our earlier empirical results, we believe that in the full problem it should possible to reduce the surface code distance from $21$ to $19$ at a marginal increase in space-time volume.
-The advantage here would be that the application could run successfully on a smaller quantum computer.
+To summarise, we explore the Hubbard model application in a scaled-down form which allows us to apply our earlier empirical results from \cref{sec:distance_11_surface_code}.
+We believe that for the full problem it should possible to reduce the surface code distance from $21$ to $19$ at a marginal increase in space-time volume.
+The advantage here is that the application could run successfully on a smaller quantum computer.